Are you tired of being the person who’s always late?

 “I’m notorious for being late so this book was a great find for me!
 As a Mom of two children under two, I don’t have much time to sit down and relax, much less read a book.
 However this book was addicting and I couldn’t put it down.
 Davonne’s personal stories make you feel like you really know and can relate to her.
 The book gives you a goal at the end of each chapter which is something that you can work on one day at a time until you too become a ‘Semi-Reformed Late Person.’”
 Lara Rodriguez

-I started working on becoming more timely over two years ago, and I decided that if I could ever figure out how to be on time, I’d write a book about it.
-In those two years I’ve learned what makes late people late, I’ve talked with many timely people to discover their tips and tricks to being on time, and I have made significant progress in my own journey towards timeliness.
+I started working on becoming more timely a few years ago, and I decided that if I could ever figure out how to be on time, I’d write a book about it.
+In that time I’ve learned what makes late people late, I’ve talked with many timely people to discover their tips and tricks to being on time, and I have made significant progress in my own journey towards timeliness.

 I took my own experiences and the lessons I learned, and I condensed them down into 28 short, easy-to-read segments that take just a few minutes to go over each day.
 The beginning of each segment contains an inspirational quote, and included at the end of every chapter is a practical course of action that can be taken to really initiate the discipline of being on time.